Ashlesha8421/Chatbot/README.md

 # Deployment (GUI)

 ## DEPLOYMENT :
-The deployement of chatbot is been done in GUI to make it moe interactive.
+The deployement of chatbot is been done in GUI to make it more interactive.

 ## CHALLENGES FACED
 - 1.Not all websites/local browsers are giving the permission to scrap their data.